Alan-J-Bibins/Projection/README.md

 - Confirmed on the color scheme for UI
 - Started wireframing the Layout of the Frontend in Figma

+## Progress Report: 24 March, 2025
+- Added the chosen colorscheme as css variables

 ## Tech Stack
 - Frontend:
     1. Remix/React